 Sarah was born in the Bay Area of California and moved to the outskirts of Spokane at a young age.
 Sarah learned how to canter on her first welsh pony before she could trot.
 Many hours were spent everyday romping around on ponies barefoot and bareback with her sisters.
 Going fast and jumping high was what she loved most about riding as a kid and it carried throughout her life.
-When Sarah was 10 years old she became interested in three day eventing and spent the summers on the west side training and competing.
+When she was 10 years old she became interested in three day eventing and spent the summers on the west side training and competing.
 She has competed upper levels in eventing and dressage and learned how to gallop racehorses.
 Being homeschooled her whole life, she went into college at the age of 16, through running start.
 She also participated in gymnastics in high school.
 Sarah has had a fascination in veterinary medicine and wanted her career path to be in that field.
 She joined MPEH in 2014 as a stall cleaner and vet assistant.
-2018 she earned a Bachelor of Science in biology from EWU, got married and became a full time technician at MPEH.
-When she's not at work, she is usually riding, training horses or enjoying other outdoor
+2018 she earned a Bachelor of Science in biology from EWU, got married and became a full time tech at MPEH.
+When she's not working, she is usually riding, training horses or enjoying other outdoor activities.

 Diane was raised on a 257 thousand acre cattle and sheep ranch in southwestern Montana.
 From a very young age, she was involved in the care of animals.
 Diane fed sheep dogs, bum lambs and bum calves.
 She moved to Coeur d'Alene in 1999.
 She worked 13 years in the small animal field and joined McKinlay and Peters in 2012.
 Diane and her husband Steve have three children and four grandchildren.
 They share their home with two dogs, five chickens, a hive of honeybees and a cat.
 During the summer they are usually gone camping.
 Diane enjoys being outdoors.
 She loves to bike, hike, kayak and fish.